DBCDK/dbcdk.github.io/Culrservice.md

 ***getAccountsByGlobalId***
 ***createAccount***

-Both operations now accepts a globalUID complex type, and the uidType of the globalUID has been expanded to accept CICEROUID aswell as CPR.
+Both operations now accepts a globalUID complex type, and the uidType of the globalUID has been expanded to accept CICEROUID as well as CPR.
 All other operations should remain as before.